Karen Peck and New River: Music career

 Their album "Journey of Joy" received a Grammy nomination for 2008.
 "Journey of Joy" was also nominated for three Dove Awards.
 This album has three consecutive No. 1 songs: "Hey", "Last Night", and "Whispered Prayers".
 A few of their other popular hits include: "Why Can't All God's Children Get Along", "I Want to Thank You", "Hold Me While I Cry", "Just One Touch", "I Wanna Know How It Feels", "God Likes To Work", "Daddy’s Home", "When Jesus Passes By", "God Still Answers Prayer", and "Christian In The House".
 Additionally, the group’s number one hit, "Four Days Late", was also named Song of the Year by readers of The Singing New Magazine in 2001 and the SGMA Awards and continues to be a favorite among audiences.

 In September 2008, Daywind released Ephesians One.
 The album, featured the No. 1 song "I Want To Thank You", which was nominated for a Grammy in 2009.
 In 2009, Daywind released their album "No Worries, and in 2010, the DVD/CD "Live at Oak Tree" was nominated for a 2010 Grammy Award (their third Grammy nomination).
 July 2011 brought the release of "Reach Out".
 "Each time we go into the studio to record a new album," Karen shares, "we're at a different place in our walk with Christ than the last time we prepared for a recording.
 Therefore, obviously, each recording pulls at a different heart string, yet the message of hope is always present.
 That's what life in Christ is all about.
 As a result of various circumstances each of us have faced over the past years, we're at a point in our lives where we realize that anything we achieve or accomplish is all because of Christ.
 It is an honor to serve Him."

+Today the New River team consists vocally of Karen Peck Gooch, Kari Gooch Baucom, Susan Peck Jackson, Grant Gibson, and Matthew Gooch on guitar.
+Additionally, Rickey Gooch serves as the group's road manager and sound technician.
+David, Susan's spouse, founded and is the owner of the Jackson Steel Guitar Company.